zhengchangsulab/ProSampler/README.md

 	The background file should also be in FASTA format, same as input file.

 -o	<prefix of output files>
-	Three files in three types of formats will be outputted after using ProSampler, i.e. meme, site and spic formats.
+	Motifs will be output three different formats in in three files, i.e. meme, site and spic formats.
-	- meme - The position specific matrices of motifs.
+	- meme - The position specific weight matrices of motifs.
-	- site - The binding site information of motifs.
+	- site - The binding sites of each motif.
 	- spic - The input format for SPIC program used to compare motifs.

 -f	<strand flag variable (default: 2)>
 	- 1 - Only consider the forward strands of the input sequences.
-	- 2 - Consider both forward strands as well as their compplementary strands.
+	- 2 - Consider both forward and reverse compplementary strands.

 -k	<the length of preliminary motifs (default: 8)>
 	The length of k-mers used to identify preliminary motifs.

--l	<the length of the flanking segment lengths used to trim motifs (default: 6)>
+-l	<the length of the flanking segment lengths used to extend the motifs (default: 6)>

--f	<the number of iterations to identify preliminary motifs (default: 100)>
+-f	<the number of cycles Gibis sampling to identify preliminary motifs (default: 100)>
-	A number of iterations should be conducted to identify preliminary motifs.
+	A number of iterations is needed to identify preliminary motifs.

 -t	<the cutoff to choose significant k-mers (default: 8.0)>
-	Two proportion z-test is used.
+	A higher z-value cutoff for two proportion z-test.

 -w	<the cutoff to choose subsignificant k-mers (default: 4.5)>
-	Two proportion z-test is used.
+	A lower z-value cutoff for two proportion z-test

--z	<the cutoff of two proportion z-test in trimming motif lengths (default: 1.96)>
+-z	<the cutoff of two proportion z-test in extending motif lengths (default: 1.96)>
-	Larger cutoff implies higher conservation level.
+	A larger cutoff implies higher conservation level.

 -c	<the cutoff of Hamming Distance used to merge similar k-mers (default: 1)>